7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 }
 ```

+This represents a game score system where the player can collect Stars or Mangoes with differently configured and calculated point values.

 #### `DistageSpecScalatest` Base Classes

 There are test suite base classes for functor, bifunctor and trifunctor effect types.
-Typically, pick
+We will be choosing the
-one that matches the application's effect type:
+one that matches our application's effect type from the following:

 - No effect type - @scaladoc[`DistageSpecScalatest[Identity]`](izumi.distage.testkit.scalatest.DistageSpecScalatest)
 - `F[_]` - @scaladoc[`DistageSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageSpecScalatest)
 - `F[+_, +_]` - @scaladoc[`DistageBIOSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageBIOSpecScalatest)
 - `F[-_, +_, +_]` - @scaladoc[`DistageBIOEnvSpecScalatest[F]`](izumi.distage.testkit.scalatest.DistageBIOEnvSpecScalatest)

-For the example application, the tests use a `ZIO[-R, +E, +A]` effect type.
-From above, this means
+For our demonstration application the tests use the `ZIO[-R, +E, +A]` effect type.
+This means we'll be
 using `DistageBIOEnvSpecScalatest` for the test suite base class.

-The default config (`super.config`) has a `pluginConfig` that will scan the package the test is in
+The default config (`super.config`) has `pluginConfig`, which will scan the package the test is in
-for modules.
+for according modules.
 See the @ref:[`distage-extension-plugins`](./distage-framework.md#plugins) documentation
 for more information.
-For this example, the module will be provided using `moduleOverrides`:
+For our demonstration the module will be provided using `moduleOverrides` like so:

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit